doubt72/kitchen-metal/README.md

 name as the nodes).
 Those files go in directories like this:

     <kitchen_root>/test/integration/<node_name>/<suite_name>

-Note that doing things piecemeal will not always work.
-Specifically, running "kitchen destroy" by itself (i.e., not as part of "kitchen test") currently has issues that we haven't really looked into yet.
-Running a full suite run (i.e., "kitchen test") does work reliably, and you can run "kitchen verify" by itself back-to-back-to-back (though it's a little slow since it re-checks that metal is converged), but there may be other issues with other order of operations we haven't seen yet.

 For other limitations, see "Things That Are Broke" below.